haziqmalikssh/Arduino-Projects/Project 27 Heart Rate Monitor/README.md

 - **Noisy Signal**: Adjust electrode placement for better skin contact.

 ## Notes
 - The heart rate analysis uses `heartpy`’s signal processing algorithms, not a machine learning model.
-Consult a medical professional for accurate health assessments.
 - The `pkg_resources` deprecation warning from `heartpy` is harmless but can be suppressed by pinning `setuptools<81`.